superfaceai/testing/README.md

 ## Support

-If you need any additional support, have any questions or you just want to talk you can do that through our [documentation page](https://docs.superface.ai).
+If you need any additional support, have any questions or you just want to talk you can do that through our [support page](https://superface.ai/support).

 ## Maintainers